 As I was only in Chile for 14 days, I managed to spend time in Santiago and did day trips to Vina Del Mar and Valparaiso before heading off to my bucket list destination of Easter Island.
 I found the people of Chile to be wonderful, kind, and well-mannered.
 I can’t remember one bad interaction but instead many instances of help, interesting conversations, or a good laugh.
 As well, I have never seen so many nice sweaters!
-I guess merino wool is popular in Chile and I was amazed by the style of the majority of men and women.
+I guess merino wool is popular in Chile and I was amazed by the style of many men and women.

 Chile also has a sad but fascinating history that I knew only a little about.
 I highly recommend taking a walking tour with a local guide and visiting the human rights museum.
 I met people who still had vivid memories of the dictatorship, curfews, and to this day have relatives or family friends whose disappearances remain a mystery.